 Published On: Nov 20 2011 09:49:36 PM CSTUpdated On: Nov 23 2011 01:13:34 AM CST

-Miley Cyrus exploded on the scene more than eight years ago with her Disney Channel alter ego "Hannah Montana."
+Miley Cyrus exploded on the scene nearly a decade ago with her Disney Channel alter ego "Hannah Montana."
 Join us for a look at her career so far.

 Miley is not her given name.
 Cyrus actually began acting at age 9 on father Billy Ray Cyrus' PAX drama "Doc" under her birth dame of Destiny Hope Cyrus.
 The name Miley comes from her nickname of "Smiley" as a baby.